HarunMbaabu/HarunMbaabu/README.md

 ### Hi there 👋

 My name is Harun Mbaabu Mwenda .
-I am a senior data analyst, generalist software engineer, senior community manager, and a passionate developer relations engineer.
+I am a Scrum Master, senior data analyst, generalist software engineer, senior community manager, and a passionate developer relations engineer.
 I combine my knowledge of software and data science to build data driven and products that can solve problems and derive insights from the customers and developers.
 A considerable amount of my time is spent doing unpaid community work on things that I hope will help humanity in some way and my open source work is supported by the community.

 **Strong Languages**: JavaScript, Python and c++